Nazzareno Camilleri: Abroad

 Salesianum, Orientamenti Pedagogici, Rivista di Pedagogia e Scienze Religiose, Perfice Munus, Doctor Communis, Catechesi, Didascalia, Settimana del Clero, Meridiano 12, Rivista dei Giovani, Presenza Cristiana (Catania), Bollettino Salesiano, Voci Fraterne, Le Campagnie, Can Roma, Teatro dei Giovani, Il Salesiano Coadiutore, Unione, L’Osservatore Romano, Il Nostro Tempo, and Il Popolo Nuovo.

 In Malta

 Buttlettin Salesjan, Lehen is-Sewwa, Il-Hajja, The Future, Times of Malta, Il Ponte, and Malta.

-Appreciation
+Influence

-The intellectual, professional and practical work of Camilleri was all related to education, particularly the youth education.
-Well known for his personal holiness, Camilleri possesses a formidable speculative mind.
-In his teaching and writings he communicates the security and finesse he encountered in the philosophy and theology of scholasticism linked, however, to the insights and sensibleness he read in the documents of the Second Vatican Council.
+The work of Camilleri was all related to education, particularly education of the youth.
+Well known for his personal religiousness, Camilleri was known for his respect of Thomas Aquinas, and desired that his students learn to read him.
+Due to this reverence, In his teaching and writings he communicated the security and finesse he encountered in the philosophy of scholasticism.
+This philosophy of Scholasticism he linked to his perceived view of the sensibility and practicality of the Second Vatican Council.

-Camilleri cherished a deep affection for the thinking of Thomas Aquinas, and desired that his students learn to read him attentively and interpret him faithfully.
-Camilleri was no arid or repetitive Thomist.
-Intellectually, he harboured an active mind.
-In this some compared him to Antonio Rosmini.

-On the other hand, Camilleri was not attracted to positive research for its own sake.
-He always seems to have seen his philosophical studies in the context of concrete life, particularly the Christian way of life.
-His objectives were speculative, one might say, but always at the service of practicality.
+Camilleri was seemingly not attracted to positive research for its own sake.
+He seems to have seen his philosophical studies in the context of concrete life, particularly the Christian way of life.

-Much research and study is still to be done on the philosophy of Camilleri.
-Though the outlines are known, the specific knowledge of his philosophy is as yet unidentified.